-Capital / Veritas and Fidelity have an "active" equity brief while Insight has an "active" bond brief.
-UBS has an "active" property brief.
-Partners Group has been given an "active" private equity brief.
+Veritas and Fidelity have an "active" equity brief while Insight has an "active" bond brief.
+Partners Group has been given "active" private equity and infrastructure briefs.

 4.6 Investment Performance

 Quarterly Meetings

 The performance of the Investment Managers is monitored on a quarterly basis.
 Investment Managers submit quarterly reports and valuations to the Pensions Committee, the relevant officers at Gwynedd Council and the Fund's adviser.
 Every quarter a meeting is held between Investment Managers, the Committee, officers and the adviser to monitor their performance during the quarter.